Back to blog

 Identifying the Cause

-The root cause of this problem often lies in a recursive function that lacks a proper base condition.
-This results in the function continuously calling itself, creating directories without end.
+In my experience, the root cause almost always lies in a recursive function that lacks a proper base condition.
+The function keeps calling itself, creating directories without end—and there's nothing to stop it.

 Common Scenarios

-• Missing Base Case: A recursive function without a base case will continue indefinitely.
+• Missing Base Case: I've found the missing base case is the culprit 9 times out of 10.
+A recursive function without one will run indefinitely.

-• Incorrect Logic: Logic errors in the condition checking can lead to unexpected recursion.
+• Incorrect Logic: Logic errors in the termination condition can send an otherwise reasonable function into unexpected recursion.
+The function looks correct until it isn't.

 Solutions